February 14

 Understanding Grain: How Grass Affects Your Putting

 Most golfers read the slope of the green.
+Far fewer understand the grain of grass beneath their feet.

 And that is where small, hidden mistakes begin.